The Hit

 Target Selection

-For instance, in a four player battle the first player would write down the name of one fighter from the second player's Crew, the name of one fighter from the third player's Crew, and the name of one fighter from the fourth player's Crew.
-They would then fold the paper over such that none of the names are visible, write the name of their gang on the outside of this folded over slip of paper, and then drop their slip of paper into the common receptacle.
+For instance, in a four player battle the first player would write down the name of one fighter from the second player's Crew, the name of one fighter from the third player's Crew, and the name of one fighter from the fourth player's Crew onto a slip of paper.
+They would then fold their paper over such that none of their selected fighter names are visible, write the name of their own gang on the outside of this folded over slip of paper, and then drop it into the common receptacle where it will remain until the end of the battle.

 Bottle Tests